Interactive Final Walkthrough Checklist

 How Sellers Can Prepare for a Final Walk Through

-Make sure you completed all necessary repairs.
+With this in mind, it is important to make sure you completed all necessary repairs.
 A good tip is to leave copies of the receipts on the kitchen counter.

-Make sure the house is clean.
+In addition, you should make sure the house is clean.
 Most contracts require the seller to leave the home broom clean.